 Another interesting source of history was presented to me by Clemens Honnigfort, he is also the author of Wietmarschen – Kloster, Stift und Dorf which has been a major source of information on the history of Wietmarschen.
 I have summarised his information as follows.

 On December 26th 1832, Herman Budde paid his bills but still owed Schmitz at that time, two guilders and 18 stuivers (pennies).
-Op April 15th he buys rusks and asked to put another 6 stuivers down for that.
+On April 15th he buys rusks and asked to put another 6 stuivers down for that.
 The same was bought on 21 June and 7 stuivers were added.
 On May 2nd 1836 he buys a fruit loafs (crinte wege) for 18 stuivers.
 The total amount owed had now risen to 2 guilders and 49 stuivers, as one guilder is 20 stuivers, this is the same as 4 guilders and 9 stuivers.
 This debt isn’t paid until March 19th 1848, after that payment he still owes Schmitz 1 guilder and 5 stuivers.

 There’s a tax register (Schatzungsregister) where all farmers who belonged to the Stift Wietmarschen were listed with the amount of tax they had to deliver every year to the Stift.
-Known as the corn tax, this was reviewed every 6 years (Garbenjahr – Garbe = sheaf).
-Originally this form of taxing had been established by Charles the Great to provide money for the clergy (tithes).
-Every fourth corn sheaf went to the monastery.
+Known as the corn or wheat tax, this was reviewed every 6 years (Garbenjahr – Garbe = sheaf ).
+Originally this form of taxing had been established by Holy Roman Emperor Charlemagne to provide money for the clergy (tithes).
+Every fourth wheat sheaf went to the monastery.
 Farmers were not allowed to harvest the sheafs before they were counted in the field by representatives of the monastery.
 If this representative did not show up, they were still not allowed to bring the harvest in.
 This of course created often a lot of anxiety as these activities rely heavily on the unpredictable weather.
 At regular intervals we come across farmer-revolts against this rule.
 The corn tax in Wietmarschen also applied to other produce.
 Apart from this tax, kötters such as the Buddes had to work for the landowners.
 One day during harvest time with the sickle (only one person was needed) and one day, with two persons, with the scythe.
 Children were recruited and had to do shopping, pick berries and were ordered to do other light tasks.
 I haven’t come across information that indicated that Budde kids were involved in this.
 Apparently it were only the Volerben that had to provide child labour, it is unclear why this was only limited to them.

 Next is an overview of listings of the Buddes in the Schatzungsregister:

-- In 1795 a field inspection took place amongst the farms belonging to the monastery.
+- In 1795 a field inspection took place among the farms belonging to the monastery.
 They noted that in the previous eleven years no reclamation of new peat grounds had taken place at the Budde farm.

 - The register of 1802 includes for Budde: two free and four taxable persons, two fireplaces, 3 horses, 8 cows, 2 pigs , 5 sheep, no bees and 3 geese.
 In its ranking list of 1829, 45 farmers were listed, Budde was no. 33.